goldfishlaser/styletransferapp/README.md

-# styletransferbymelanie
+# styletransferbymelanie.fun
-Style Transfer App
-A rails application that performs style transfers on submitted images.
+Style Transfer App is a rails application that performs style transfers on submitted images.